 Mythos Busters is a podcast dedicated to investigating Arkham Horror: The Card Game, which is a cooperative Living Card Game (LCG) created by Fantasy Flight Games.
-Since 2016, hosts Sean, Ian, Nick, and Scott have been your source for a biweekly fix of discussion about all things good, bad, and tentacled in the game.
+Since 2016, hosts Sean, Ian, Scott, and Justin have been your source for a biweekly fix of discussion about all things good, bad, and tentacled in the game.

 Our goal is to grow the Arkham Horror community and to serve as a resource for listeners and fans of Arkham across the globe.

 Read more about the Mythos Busters team below, and reach out to us at email@example.com if you want to learn more or get in touch with us.

 Sean – Mythos Busters Host

 Sean’s Gaming Background

 I can’t tell you for sure when it was, but at a certain point in my life I decided that my second favorite way to connect with people is to game with them.
 My relationship with card games started in 5th grade when a friend hit me up with my first real gaming vice; the Star Wars Customizable Card Game.
 It was this perfect confluence of my favorite fictional setting, wild and flashy moments, and mechanics that rewarded my obsessive streak.
 It was through this game that I had my first brush with the magic of a thriving gaming community.
 After going to a few tournaments, publishing a few deck lists, and making a few friends, I knew I was in love.